mirandamirandas/mirandamirandas.github.io/index.md

 * Lab 4, part 1

     This lab is one of my favorite labs because we learned about units of measurement.
-In this lab we had to convert a measurement of volume from milliliters in the metric system, to various units in the US customary system (teaspoons, tablespoons, ounces, and cups).
+In this lab, we had to convert a measurement of volume from milliliters in the metric system to various units in the US customary system (teaspoons, tablespoons, ounces, and cups).
 I use different units of measurement all the time, so learning how to code a converter was very entertaining.
-I am very interested in cooking and baking; and since some recipes use different units, coding this lab was enjoyable knowing I could learn how to convert them.
+I am very interested in cooking and baking, and since some recipes use different units, coding this lab was enjoyable, knowing I could learn how to convert them.

 * Lab 9, part 1

     This lab was very fun to do since we created a spell checker program.
 Spell-checker programs are beneficial, in my opinion, and seem like they would be fun to use.
-In this lab, we used vectors and strings to store words in the dictionary; it was a little challenging but overall very fun.
-I enjoyed coding something that is very useful, and I used it to write this portfolio.
+In this lab, we used vectors and strings to store words in the dictionary; it was a little challenging but fun overall.
+I enjoyed coding something that can be useful, and I also used it to write this portfolio.

 * Lab 8, part 2